vicgomez-climax/studio/docs/blueprint.md

 Typography: 'Inter' sans-serif.

 Our Journey to Expertise:
-Founded in 2002, MAConcepts is a specialized, self-performing BAS Authority.
+Founded in 2002, MAConcepts is a specialized, self-performing Building Automation, Testing and Balancing And Commissioning Contractor

 Structure: Privately held and owner-operated.
 We provide direct accountability and long-term stability for mission-critical clients.